-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XVII.
-U TILITIES AND SERVICE SYSTEMS.
-Would the project: , · a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? \boxtimes b) Require or result in the construction of a new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes c) Require or result in the construction of a new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes d) entitlements and resources, or are new or expanded entitlements needed? \boxtimes e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes
+XVII.
+UTI LITIES AND SERVICE SYSTEMS.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? $\boxtimes$ b) Require or result in the construction of a new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ c) Require or result in the construction of a new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? $\boxtimes$ e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? $\boxtimes$ f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? $\boxtimes$ g) Comply with federal, state, and local statutes and regulations related to solid waste? $\boxtimes$

 - a-b.
 Wastewater disposal would be accommodated on-site in compliance with State and County regulations.
 The project would not exceed wastewater treatment requirements of the Regional Water Quality Control Board and will not result in a significant impact.
 The project would not require construction of any new water treatment facilities that would result in a significant impact to the environment.
-Water to the site will be continue to be provided through an existing well and on-site spring.
+Water to the site will be continue to be provided through an existing well.
 Potential impacts would be less than significant. - c.
 The project would not require or result in the construction of new storm water drainage facilities or expansion of existing facilities, which would cause a significant impact to the environment.
 The preliminary grading and drainage plan and storm water control plan have been reviewed by the Engineering Services Division.
 As recommended to be conditioned, impacts would be less than significant. - d.
-As discussed in the Hydrology and Water Quality section, the site is served by one main well and a natural spring.
-Current water uses on the property include the residences, landscaping, existing residential horse boarding, and ranch operations.
+As discussed in the Hydrology and Water Quality section, the site is served by one main well and has one back-up well.
+Current water uses on the property include the residence, landscaping and residential garden, existing residential horse boarding, and ranch operations.
 Additional proposed uses include fodder production, increased number of horses, and domestic water use for employees, trainers, horse owner visitation, and students.
-The additional water use is estimated at approximately 0.47 acre-feet per year, totaling water use for the existing uses and proposed boarding operation is estimated at approximately 4.1 acre-feet per year.
-The WAA included a groundwater recharge calculation that totaled 10.35 acre-feet per year over the 25-acre parcel.
+The additional water use is estimated at approximately 2.3 acre-feet per year, totaling water use for the existing uses and proposed boarding operation at approximately 5.5 acre-feet per year.
+The Water Use Analysis included a groundwater recharge calculation that totaled 28 acre-feet per year over the 46-acre parcel.
 The estimated total water usage is less than the calculated parcel recharge rate; therefore the project complies with the Napa County Water Availability Analysis requirements.
 The parcel will have sufficient water supplies available to serve the project from existing entitlements and resources.
-Impact would be less than significant. - e.
+Impact would be less than significant.

+- e.
 Wastewater will continue to be treated on-site and will not require a wastewater treatment provider.
-As such, impacts would be less than significant.
+As such, impacts would be less than significant. - f.

-- f.
 According to the Napa County Baseline Data Report, all of the solid waste landfills where Napa County's waste is disposed have more than sufficient capacity related to the current waste generation.
 Therefore, impacts would be less than significant. - g.
 The project would comply with federal, state, and local statutes and regulations related to solid waste.
 Impacts would be less than significant.